MicrosoftDocs/sql-docs/azure-sql/managed-instance/user-initiated-failover.md

 - In some cases of query performance degradations, manual failover can help mitigate the performance issue.

 > [!NOTE]
-> Ensuring that your applications are failover resilient prior to deploying to production will help mitigate the risk of application faults in production and will contribute to application availability for your customers.
+> Ensuring that your applications are failover resilient prior to deploying to production helps mitigate the risk of application faults in production and contributes to application availability for your customers.
 Learn more about testing your applications for cloud readiness with [Testing App Cloud Readiness for Failover Resiliency with SQL Managed Instance](https://youtu.be/FACWYLgYDL8) video recording.

 ## Initiate manual failover on SQL Managed Instance

 ### Azure RBAC permissions required

-User initiating a failover will need to have one of the following Azure roles:
+Users initiating a failover need to have one of the following Azure roles:

 - Subscription Owner role, or
 - [SQL Managed Instance Contributor](/azure/role-based-access-control/built-in-roles#sql-managed-instance-contributor) role, or